UBC-MDS/programming-in-python-for-data-science/slides/module2_24.md

 ## Plotting Groupby Objects

-Let’s return to question we asked at the begining of this section:
+Let’s return to thequestion we asked at the beginning of this section:

 *_Which manufacturer has the highest mean sugar content?_*